+If California were a country, it would immediately be a global force to be reckoned with.
 It is no secret that California is the largest and most productive state in the United States.
 Between Silicon Valley, Hollywood, agriculture, and tourism, there is plenty to be excited about in the Golden State.

 California’s Economic Secret

 So, what is California’s secret?
 Is it the weather?
+Silicon Valley?
+Hollywood?
 The higher wage rates?
-No, it is not either of these.
-If we look at this from a mathematical viewpoint, the single biggest factor driving a state’s economic success is the size of its population.
+No, it is none of these, though these are certainly impacting the state’s economic output.
+The single biggest factor driving California’s economic success is the size of its population.
 The correlation between these two factors is a staggering 98.2%.
-Yes, Vermont has the smallest economic output, but that can be explained by the fact that only 623K people reside in the state whereas California has 39.5MM people.
-Of course, there are other factors that drive economic growth, such as education levels, entrepreneurial business environment, availability of capital, etc. But these are topics for another day.
-I simply want to highlight the real driving force of the U.S. state’s economic output levels: population.
+Yes, Vermont has the smallest economic output, but that can be explained by the fact that only 647K people reside in the state whereas California has 39M people.
+Note that this is the second year in a row that California has realized a net loss in its population.
+We go into California’s population decline and how to change California residency here.

-If we were to classify California’s economy by its different industries, here is how they contribute as a percentage of the total.Source: Bureau of Economic Analysis 2019 data in billion chained 2012 U.S. dollars
+If we were to classify California’s economy by its different industries, here is how they contribute as a percentage of the total.Source: Bureau of Economic Analysis 2022 data in billion chained 2012 U.S. dollars

 While the state has recently seen its population decline as California residents have changed their residency and moved to other states, its overall GDP has continued to grow with its heavy reliance on finance, real estate, and professional services.
 While California has a diverse economy, it is not so diverse that it can continue to rely on its historically large GDP while its population continues to decline.